ByunghweeLee-IU/Belief-Embedding/README.md

 jupyter notebook
 ```

-Select `belief` kernel in the jupyter notebook.
+Select `belief` kernel in the jupyter Notebook.
+Open `Main_result.ipynb` to view the aggregated analysis process.